 Fact: Festival costs are certainly geared to milking the Internationaux –one days costs me 40 euro, but Nationaux only 8 euro.
 I do understand the politics of it, but that doesn’t mean it doesn’t smart paying out.

-If anyone has any ideas about what this is, please let me know - I think it looks like a peanut with a tumour!
+If anyone has any ideas about what this is, please let me know -

 I use my one and only advantage of money to buy 2 seats in today’s sept place.
 This gives me all of the front seat (read death seat) and a seat belt that works for the proposed 8 hour trip!
 We wait several hours for petrol again this morning, but by midday we set off for KanKan.
 Having the whole front seat makes makes the trip actually ok, although I was assailed by slight twinges of guilt whenever I thought of the poor 9 other folk squashed in behind me.
 I overnight at the Catholic Mission which doubles as a bar in the evenings!!
 I’m shouted beers just because I’m the best novelty that has turned up all evening, I’m sure.
 Too bad the beer isn’t cold as there’s no electricity here even though KanKan is quite a large city centre in the north of Guinea.
 Final run back across the border to Bamako, Mali the next day on a great road!
 But alas this sept place that couldn’t travel faster than about 60kph as that would have forced the implosion of its badly ruptured windscreen.
 I did hold out vague hopes of making the Burkina Faso embassy today, but not to be.
 Instead I hope to get the visa in the morning, and still travel to Segou’s Festival of the Niger tomorrow.